Behavioral Healthcare

 Scholarships

-Students can apply for scholarships online from Dec.
-1-March 1.
+Students can apply for scholarships online from March 1-April 15.
 Visit the scholarships page for information and a link to the online application.

 Upon successful completion, students will have demonstrated the ability to: